Abacavir/Lamivudine 600/300 APOTEX Tablet

 Things to be careful of

-No studies on the effects of abacavir and lamivudine combination tablets on the ability to drive and use machines have been performed.
-However, you should take into account the state of your health and the possible side effects of abacavir and lamivudine combination tablets before considering driving or using machines.
+However, you should consider the state of your health and the possible side effects of abacavir and lamivudine combination tablets before considering driving or using machines.

 It is important that you read and understand the information about this serious reaction.